riya9git/drug-analysis-webapp/README.md

 # Prescription Drug Analysis Web App

-This Django-based web application analyzes publicly available data on prescription drugs introduced to the U.S. market.
+Analyzes publicly available data on prescription drugs introduced to the U.S. market.
 The dataset is sourced from the California Open Data Portal and offers insights into yearly approval trends, top pharmaceutical sponsors, and major therapeutic classes.

 ## Dataset Source